razerofficial/CSDK_SampleApp/README.md

 Targeting features can be **optionally** described for each haptics effect.

-* "Target" does not have a default.
+* "Target" defaults to `"All"`.
 GroupID options can be found at https://www.interhaptics.com/doc/interhaptics-engine/#groupid

-* "Spatialization" defaults to "Global".
+* "Spatialization" defaults to `"Global"`.
 Other LateralFlag options can be found at https://www.interhaptics.com/doc/interhaptics-engine/#lateralflag

 * "Gain" defaults to 1.0.